Pluvie/ion/doc/API.md

 tied to C itself, but rather to its misuse of the basic memory management APIs.
 C is a simple language, and offers barebone constructs which you can use to build increasingly complex applications.
-As much as no one would do logging by explicitly calling `fprintf` every time, one must not treat memory with its primitive functions but rather create something akin to a log library would do for logging: this is what the `struct allocator` does.
+As much as no one would do logging by explicitly calling `fprintf` every time, one must not treat memory with its primitive functions, but rather create something akin to a log library would do for logging: this is what the `struct allocator` does.